-10.13.2.1 If a Provisional Suspension is respected by the Athlete or other Person, then the Athlete or other Person shall receive a credit for such period of Provisional Suspension against any period of Ineliability which may ultimately be imposed.
-If the Athlete or
+10.13.2.1 If a Provisional Suspension is respected by the Athlete or other Person, then the Athlete or other Person shall receive a credit for such period of Provisional Suspension against any period of Ineligibility which may ultimately be imposed.
+If the Athlete or other Person does not respect a Provisional Suspension, then the Athlete or other Person shall receive no credit for any period of Provisional Suspension served.
+If a period of Ineligibility is served pursuant to a decision that is subsequently appealed. then the Athlete or other Person shall receive a credit for such

 59 [Comment to Article 10.13.1: In cases of anti-doping rule violations other than under Article 2.1, the time required for an Anti-Doping Organization to discover and develop facts sufficient to establish an anti-doping rule violation may be lengthy, particularly where the Athlete or other Person has taken affirmative action to avoid detection.
-In these circumstances, the fiexibility provided in this Article to start the sanction at an earlier date should not be used.]
+In these circumstances, the flexibility provided in this Article to start the sanction at an earlier date should not be used.]